-Our homesitters are selected to react sensibly to emergencies and if advice or extra help is needed they have only to phone Head Office.
-24 hour telephone support is in operation even on Christmas Day, and we have a back-up system of troubleshooters who are available at very short notice.
+Our homesitters are selected to react sensibly to emergencies and if advice or extra help is needed they have only to phone Head Office, via our 24 hour telephone support service.
+We are unique in having such a service available.

 What about food and living expenses?

 The homesitter will expect a normal standard of comfort and warmth, but with a careful eye on the household budget.
-We ask you to leave a food allowance for one person (£8.00 per day in 2015. £8.20 per day from April 2017).
+We ask you to leave a food allowance for one person (see/request our Terms of Business for rate).
 If the homesitter brings his/her partner (only with your permission, of course) you will not be expected to pay for food for the second person.
 If the homesitters are providing 24 hour cover, we would discuss different arrangements.